 Reckless and Negligent Car Operators Will Only Increase if this goes through.
 Nationwide bicycle contretemps are in accord with the above local accident statistics for Admiralty Way.

-Car operators are often not paying attention to bicycle operators.
+Car operators often wander off mentally and are not paying attention to bicycle operators or people walking around.
 Car drivers are supposed to treat a bicycle as a motor vehicle.
 The same laws apply.
 Dumping a significant amount of highway traffic onto Admiralty Way, only served to compound these problems.

 Cal Trans is working hard to make life more difficult for residents and visitors.
 Cal-trans, along with the California Coastal Commission, is ramrodding this evil plan down the throats of Marina del Rey residents.
 (Read the CA Highways Report.)
 Cal Trans claims the 90 freeway expansion project is to “remove” congestion.